2025–26 Qarabağ FK season

-The 2025–26 season is Qarabağ FK's 75th year since its founding and its 34th consecutive season in Azerbaijan's premier league.
+The 2025–26 season was Qarabağ FK's 75th year since its founding and its 34th consecutive season in Azerbaijan's premier league.
 The team will also compete in the Azerbaijan Cup, and the UEFA Champions League.

 Season overview

 On 17 June, Qarabağ announced the signing of Dani Bolt from Torreense to a three-year contract with the option of an additional year.

 On 20 June, Qarabağ announced the signing of Pedro Bicalho from Palmeiras to a three-year contract with the option of an additional year.

 On 12 July, Qarabağ announced the signing of Chris Kouakou from Mafra to a two-year contract with the option of an additional two years.